History of Sarawak: Early kingdoms

-The Melano kingdom existed from about 1300 to 1400 AD and centred at the Mukah river.
-Rajah Tugau is the most renowned King in Sarawak as of now.
-His kingdom consisted of groups of similar Melanau and Kajang language speakers and covered coastal Sarawak until Belait.
-They also share almost identical culture and heritage.
-According to the manuscript of Brunei's rulers, following the fall of Majapahit, Barunai led by Awang Semaun being reinforced by the Iban, conquered Tutong under its chief Mawanga and the whole of the Melano kingdom until Igan under its chief Basiung despite reinforcement from Sambas.
-Barunai continued the conquest of the entire south and then north of Borneo Island, after which conquered the whole Sulu and Philippines.
-Nagarakertagama, written in 1365 during Hayam Wuruk, mentions Malano and Barune(ng) among the 14 tributaries of Majapahit.
-After the fall of Majapahit, Barune(ng) expanded its territory along the northern coast of Borneo island.
+By 1530, the Santubong area was known to Portuguese cartographers as Cerava, one of the five great seaports on the island of Borneo.
+European maps in the 16th and 17th centuries named the Santubong area as Cereua (1537), Cereuwa (1550), Melano as Belanos, Sadong as Sedang, Kalaka as Calca and Bintulu as River de Berulu.
+In the 17th century, Samuel Blommaert, a Dutch merchant mentioned that "Sadong were one of the best place for trade comparable to Lauwe (Lawai)".
+A Dutch report in 1609 mentioned a rebellion against the Bruneian sultanate by the tribes living in Calca, Saribas, and Melano to politically align themselves with the Johor sultanate.
+John Hunt, an English officer mentioned Kalaka as an important trading port in the region in 1812.

 The Catalan Atlas published in 1375 shows the map of the Malano kingdom.
 This was confirmed by a Portuguese map which shows the existence of a polity called Malano.
 At Florence, Italy, an old map dated 1595 shows the Sarawak coastal areas as districts of Oya, Balingian dan Mukah which was marked as Malano.
 In the Nan-hai-chih of China mentioned Achen atau Igan.
-According to Historian Robert Nicholl, Rajah Tugau of the Melanao was the Rajah Makatunao mentioned in the Philippine History book of Maragtas to which the 10 Datus of the Kedatuan of Madja-as in Panay Island, waged a war against, it is through the Melano that Visayans have further links with the Srivijayans in Vijayapura (The Srivijayan vassal-state in Borneo) before the conquest of Majapahit.
+According to Historian Robert Nicholl, Rajah Tugau of the Melanao was the Rajah Makatunao mentioned in the Philippine History book of Maragtas to which the 10 Datus of the Kedatuan of Madja-as in Panay Island, at the Visayas region, waged a war against, it is through the Melano that Visayans have further links with the Srivijayans in Vijayapura (The Srivijayan vassal-state in Borneo) before the conquest of Majapahit.